-16 Clearance requirements
+15 Clearance requirements

-The Research Committee strongly encourages investigators to apply for ethics committee approval and submit the approvals to the College by September 1.
 If a grant is awarded, funding will not be released until all relevant clearances for the initial project have been received by ANZCA.
 ANZCA reserves the right to request full ethics committee submissions and correspondence as part of the granting process.
-In addition, ANZCA requires that clinical trials are pre-registered with the appropriate agency (e.g. NHMRC).
+In addition, ANZCA requires that clinical trials are preregistered with the appropriate agency (e.g. NHMRC).

-16.1 Research involving humans
+15.1 Research involving humans

 - (i) Approval of the institutional ethics committee should be sought for ALL projects in humans.
 In the case of audit or routine testing, the ethics committee may not require a formal application, but will provide a covering letter that must be submitted to the college.
 Human research, in this context, includes research involving any human tissue, no matter what the source, and also includes research in which there is any intervention (physical or psychological) in the normal lives of humans.
-Projects supported by ANZCA are expected to conform with the general principles outlined in the NHMRC National statement on ethical conduct in human research (2007 updated 2018). (see NHMRC website). - (ii) Under the various privacy laws, any form of experimentation involving humans (including epidemiological research) which uses personal information that is obtained from a national or state department or agency must be considered by a Human Research Ethics Committee (HREC). - (iii) All projects involving the administration to humans of drugs, chemical agents or vaccines need to be considered by the relevant institutional Human Research Ethics Committee (HREC) to assess the appropriateness of their use.
+Projects supported by ANZCA are expected to conform with the general principles outlined in the NHMRC National statement on ethical conduct in human research (2023). (see NHMRC website). - (ii) Under the various privacy laws, any form of experimentation involving humans (including epidemiological research) which uses personal information that is obtained from a national or state department or agency must be considered by a Human Research Ethics Committee (HREC). - (iii) All projects involving the administration to humans of drugs, chemical agents or vaccines need to be considered by the relevant institutional Human Research Ethics Committee (HREC) to assess the appropriateness of their use.
 Clearance by the IEC is not only required for projects involving the use of imported substances, but also for projects involving the experimental use of locally produced therapeutic substances.
 ANZCA funds will not be provided unless appropriate clearance for the use of such substances is given.
 In the case of multi-centred trials, approval must be obtained from the HREC of each institution involved.
-In the case of drugs that are not approved for use in Australia, New Zealand, Hong Kong, Malaysia and/or Singapore, approval of the appropriate authority must be obtained before funds can be released. - (iv) The official letter or statement of approval from the ethics committee must be forwarded to ANZCA no later than September 1 each year, or before a tax invoice for funds is sent to the College. - (v) ANZCA should have access, if required, to all information relating to ethical decisions arising from an application and the institutional response to the application.
-Provisional clearances will not be accepted. - (vi) Under item 16.4, please summarise all the ethical implications of your research program.
+In the case of drugs that are not approved for use in Australia, New Zealand, Hong Kong, Malaysia and/or Singapore, approval of the appropriate authority must be obtained before funds can be released. - (iv) The official letter or statement of approval from the ethics committee must be forwarded to ANZCA no later than 1 September each year, or before a tax invoice for funds is sent to the college. - (v) ANZCA should have access, if required, to all information relating to ethical decisions arising from an application and the institutional response to the application.
+Provisional clearances will not be accepted. - (vi) Under item 15.4, please summarise all the ethical implications of your research program.
 Do not use more than one page.
 Include the issues of privacy, and male-female ratios, and the cultural implications of your research (i.e. as they relate to aboriginal populations).
-Please refer to the NHMRC National statement on ethical conduct in human research 2007 (updated 2018).
-Note that it is not sufficient to state that "the NHMRC National statement on ethical conduct in human research will be observed".
+Please refer to the NHMRC national statement on ethical conduct in human research 2007 (updated 2018).
+Note that it is not sufficient to state that "the NHMRC national statement on ethical conduct in human research will be observed".
 The research plan must include sufficient detail to enable the project to be fully assessed with respect to ethical issues by an independent ethics committee.

-16.2 Research involving animals
+15.2 Research involving animals